 - cardiac dysrhythmias and arrhythmias, or irregular heart rhythms

 - cardiovascular disease

 The test results will be sent to your doctor.
-If abnormalities are found, your doctor will discuss any additional tests or treatments with you.
+If any abnormalities are found, your doctor will explain your results in more detail and inform you about any additional tests or treatments that may need to be done.